wesbosse/botwes/README.md

 **Releasing Results:**

 Once the instructor is satisfied with the amount of votes received (still working on a way to track this) they can select the "release results" button.
-This generates a horizontal bar plot to show the answer counts.
-In the following example, there were 3 votes for answer1, 6 votes for answer2, and 4 votes for answer3 which resulted in this graphic:
+This generates a horizontal bar plot to show the answer counts and deletes the poll from the chat log.
+I added 25 fake votes to the DB to produce the following results:

 <img src="assets/results.png" style="max-width:30%">
 <br>

 **Moving Forward:**
 While the core process is currently working, there are a few things that would need to be finished before actually using this:
-- Improve the graph quality with labels, better coloring, etc.
+- Improve the plot quality with labels, better coloring, etc.
-- Give poll creator a count of answers received.
+- Give poll creator a count of answers received in an ephemeral message.
-- Restrictions on who can release results.
+- Implement restrictions on who can release results.
-- Automated database cleanup
+- Automate the database cleanup
-- Clean up the disgusting code that powers all of this currently.
+- Further clean up the disgusting code that powers all of this currently.
 Seriously, its bad.